 Key takeaways

-The importance of Bookkeeping for Accountants
+The Importance of Bookkeeping for Accountants

 Bookkeeping gives accountants and business owners in the U.S. a full view of financial operations.
 Without structured recordkeeping, financial analysis and compliance become challenging.